 Enrollment & Housing

-Applications for summer 2014 will be taken on a first-come basis, although there is no predetermined limit to the number of students that will be accepted.
+Applications for summer 2015 will be taken on a first-come basis, although there is no predetermined limit to the number of students that will be accepted.
 Please apply early to ensure your place in the program.
-In the 2013 program, 10 students from 5 different American law schools participated in the program.
-In 2012, 21 students from 9 different American law schools and 4 students from international law institutions participated in the Rhodes session.
+In the 2014 program, 37 students from 17 schools and 5 countries participated in the program.

 Faculty and students stay at the Sheraton Hotel where all classes are held.
 The hotel is located outside the city of Rhodes (10 minutes by bus).
 The Sheraton is a true 5-star hotel, with its private swimming pools, beach facility, 24-hour gym, health club, tennis and squash courts, etc. Tulane has negotiated special room rates and free access to the internet.